olegrumiancev/sp-listform-react/README.md

 ##### The working React components, such as **ListForm and FormField** and their interfaces are provided by a separate NPM package that I poured my soul into (so, if it's bad, don't be very harsh!), called **[sp-react-formfields](https://npmjs.com/package/sp-react-formfields)**
 ## Description
 The output of this scaffolded solution will be (by default) in the ./dist folder and will contain webpacked *.JS / *.CSS and *.HTML files.
 The intended purpose of them is to use *.HTML files as content sources for Contenr Editor WebParts (CEWPs).
+Internally solution relies on a [@pnpjs](https://github.com/pnp/pnpjs) API.

 The structure of scaffolded solution is